HL7/case-reporting/source/pages/_includes/travel-history-observation-intro.md

 * free text describing the travel history details and location can be entered using the Observation.component.valueCodeableConcept.text element
 * use component.codeableConcept to record a coded location
 * use component.extension to record a specific address
+* where a more granular address than state is known (e.g. city, street) it is appropriate to use the extension to record an address rather than using the coded location.